Alluxio/alluxio/docs/en/index.md

 The project is the storage layer of the Berkeley Data Analytics Stack ([BDAS](https://amplab.cs.berkeley.edu/bdas/)) and also part of the [Fedora distribution](https://fedoraproject.org/wiki/SIGs/bigdata/packaging).
+Today, Alluxio is deployed in production by 100s organizations, and runs on clusters that exceed 1,000 nodes.

 [Downloads](http://alluxio.org/download/) |
 [User Guide](Getting-Started.html) |